OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

 order: 9
 ---

-## Reading a One-Wire Temperature Sensor {#starter-kit-08-reading-a-one-wire-temp-sensor}
+## Reading a One-Wire Temperature Sensor {#starter-kit-reading-a-one-wire-temp-sensor}

 // TODO: choose a way to write One-Wire and stick to it through the whole article, it helps to mention that One-Wire is often referred to as: (list all of the variations 1-Wire, 1-Wire, W1, etc)